deeptangshu29/youtube-video-downloader/README.md

 |`send2trash`| for sending files to the trash instead of permanent deletion|

 ## Installation
-To install and use the **Project Youtube Video Downloader** on Windows:
+To install and use the **Youtube Video Downloader** on Windows:
 1. Download the executable file from the Releases.
 2. Double-click the downloaded `.exe` file to start the installation process.
 3. Follow the on-screen instructions to complete the installation.
-4. Once installed, you can launch the application by double-clicking the shortcut created on your desktop or by searching for it in the Start menu.
+4. Once installed, you can launch the application from the `Installation Location`.

 ## Usage
 1. Launch the **Project Youtube Video Downloader** application.